JeffDeCola/hello-go-deploy-gce/README.md

 docker logs hello-go-deploy-gce
 ```

-### Stage 1

-In stage 1, rather than copy a binary into a docker image (because
+In **stage 1**, rather than copy a binary into a docker image (because
-that can cause issue), **the Dockerfile will build the binary in the
+that can cause issues), **the Dockerfile will build the binary in the
 docker image.**

 If you open the DockerFile you can see it will get the dependencies and